mercmobily/simpleDeclare/README.md

 simpleDeclare
 =============

-This is a Dojo-inspired implementation of `declare()`, which will help you create Javascript classes^H^H^H^H^H^Hconstructor functions while keeping you code clean and neat.
+SimpleDeclare is a very simple and yet powerful library to create Javascript classes^H^H^H^H^H^Hconstructor functions while keeping you code clean and neat.

-simpleDeclare in short supports:
+Features:

-* multiple inheritance; this allows the creation of "Mixin" classes;
+* Multiple inheritance; this allows the creation of "Mixin" classes;
-* definition of constractor functions (they will be called automatically, in the right order);
+* Constructors will be called automatically, in the right order (oldest to newest)
-* ability to call inherited methods within a method (async and normal ones);
+* `this.inherited()` to call the super method
+* `this.inheritedAsync()` to call the super method in async fashion (very useful when the method is a node-style callback)
+* The this.inherited() functions will work without meta-data (although meta-data in the prototype will make them faster)
-* inheriting from "normal" Javascript constructor functions/classes;
+* Inheriting from "normal" Javascript constructor functions/classes will work
-* inheritance of class-wide methods.
+* Inheritance of class-wide methods.
+If you define a `Person`, define `Person.something()` and inherit `Worker` from `Person`, you will also get `Worker.something()`

 The class is fully unit-tested and it's being used in [Hotplate](https://github.com/mercmobily/hotplate) as most of Hotplate's foundation modules.